KiraPC/json-memory-comparative/README.md

 I tried to load the same file both in JS and in Python.

-The memory of the json file on filesystem is 18,6MB.
+The size of the json file on filesystem is 18,6MB.

 The nodejs application memory, after parsing the json, was 47.92MB.